Salmant06/-ML-BASED-PRODUCT-RECOMMENDATION-SYSTEM-FOR-E-COMMERCE-INSIGHTS-RandomForest/README.md

 #python recommendation_system.py

 #Conclusion:
 #This recommendation system enhances the shopping experience by suggesting products that match the user's preferences, based on their specified category, rating, and price range.
-The system uses a machine learning model for prediction and can be deployed in real-time through a simple API, making it scalable and easy to integrate into an e-commerce platform.
+The system uses a machine learning model for prediction and deployed in real-time through a simple API, making it scalable and easy to integrate into an e-commerce platform.